ayeuhugyu/PepperBot/notes.md

 - p/blacklist
 - p/pepperannouncement
 - p/setversion
-- p/update (it's functionality has been replaced with a web thing)
+- p/update's subsidiaries (not the command itself, they have been replaced with a whole new update system thingy)
-  - and its subsidiaries...
   - p/subupdate
   - p/patch
 - p/corrupt (it was so ass)